griffinht/dbot/client/documentation/CONFIG.md

-# Runtime flags
+# Config

-Runtime flags can be set via command line arguments or environment variables.
+Flags can be set via command line arguments or environment variables.

 #### Command line arguments